harryiliffe/industrial-design-2018/docs/_posts/2018-02-03-research-airport-products.md

 title: "Airport Products"
 ---

-A few of the other products areas we identified (excluding furniture) were lighting, crowd control and
+A few of the products areas we identified ([excluding furniture](https://harryiliffe.github.io/industrial-design-2018/research-airport-furniture/)) were lighting, crowd control, and signage and advertising.

 ### Lighting
 Like everything else in wellington airport, there was a wide range of lighting.